Optimal (degree+1)-Coloring in Congested Clique: BucketColor

-(1) and (2) ensure that each reduced instance (after removing the bad nodes) are valid \DILC instances; (3) ensure that the dependencies among the reduced instances are limited; and (4) when combined with (1) ensures that the subgraph induced by the bad nodes is $O(n)$.
+(1) and (2) ensure that each reduced instance (after removing the bad nodes) is a valid \DILC instance; (3) ensure that the dependencies among the reduced instances are limited; and (4) when combined with (1) ensures that each $G_x^+$ is of size $O(n)$.

 Now we are ready to discuss our algorithm \textsc{BucketColor}.
 The randomized procedure on which \textsc{BucketColor} is based is Algorithm~\ref{alg:bucketcolor}.
 Note that only line 1 of Algorithm~\ref{alg:bucketcolor} is a randomized step, and it can be derandomized by replacing its random choices with choices determined by a hash function from a $101$-wise independent hash family $[n^{O(1)}]\rightarrow [n^{O(1)}]$.
 The subgraph induced by the bad nodes, $G_{bad}$, is deferred to be colored later.
 Then in Lines 3 to 11, \textsc{BucketColor} colors the (good) nodes in $G_2 \setminus G_{bad}$ in $O(1)$ rounds deterministically.